 Death records.
 Voting from the grave offers salacious headlines, and investigators often attempt to match death records to voter rolls in an attempt to produce purported evidence of fraud.
 Yet in addition to the problems with inaccurate matching identified above, a simple match of death records to voter rolls may conceal citizens who voted before dying, in quite ordinary fashion.
 In Maryland in 1995, for example, an exhaustive investigation revealed that of 89 alleged deceased voters, none were actually dead at the time the ballot was cast.
-The federal agent in charge of the investigation said that the nearest they came was when they "found one person who had voted then died a week after the election."36 Similarly, in New Hampshire, postcards were sent to the addresses of citizens who voted in the 2004 general election; one card was returned as undeliverable because the voter died after Election Day, but before the postcard arrived at her home.37
+The federal agent in charge of the investigation said that the nearest they came was when they "found one person who had voted then died a week after the election."
+Similarly, in New Hampshire, postcards were sent to the addresses of citizens who voted in the 2004 general election; one card was returned as undeliverable because the voter died after Election Day, but before the postcard arrived at her home.
+The same content of the same content of the same card was returned as undeliverable because the voter died after Election Day, but before the postcard arrived at her home.

 Criminal records.
 Reports of votes by persons with convictions have often fed claims of voter fraud.
 Yet without more information, such reports may be deceptive.
 Many, if not most, convictions are misdemeanors, which in most states do not affect the defendant's voting rights.
 Wallace McDonald, for example, was purged from the Florida voter rolls in 2000 because of a conviction.
 Yet Mr. McDonald's crime was not a felony, for which many Floridians forfeit voting rights forever - but merely a misdemeanor, which should not affect voting rights at all.
-Indeed, Mr. McDonald had been convicted only of falling asleep on a bench.38 Similarly, in Washington's 2004 gubernatorial election, hundreds of citizens were alleged to have voted illegally because of convictions that were actually juvenile dispositions - which do not disqualify voters.39
+Indeed, Mr. McDonald had been convicted only of falling asleep on a bench.
+Similarly, in Washington's 2004 gubernatorial election, hundreds of citizens were alleged to have voted illegally because of convictions that were actually juvenile dispositions - which do not disqualify voters.

 Other claims of fraud rely solely on the fact that someone was convicted but never look to see whether the accused person had his voting rights restored.
 Even in Florida, where, until 2007, most persons with felony convictions lost their voting rights permanently, not every person convicted of a felony was ineligible to vote.
-Reverend Willie Dixon, 70, was purged from the Florida voter rolls in 2000 because of a felony conviction - but Reverend Dixon had already been pardoned for his crime and his voting rights had been restored.40 In most other states, persons with convictions regain the franchise after release from either incarceration, probation, or parole.
+Reverend Willie Dixon, 70, was purged from the Florida voter rolls in 2000 because of a felony conviction - but Reverend Dixon had already been pardoned for his crime and his voting rights had been restored.
+In most other states, persons with convictions regain the franchise after release from either incarceration, probation, or parole.
 Allegations of fraud that rely on a past criminal conviction but fail to investigate whether voting rights were restored will likely prove unfounded.